 Table 17 identifies the incidence of inhalation injuries and other injuries among participants in the BMS database, as well as range of motion deficits.
-Table 18 provides data on inhalation and other injuries by gender (based on available data).
+Table 18 provides data on inhalation injury and range of motion deficit by gender (based on available data).